USA Today

 Headquartered in Arlington, this nationally distributed publication revolutionized the industry in 1982 by introducing a concise, visually driven format that emphasizes colorful graphics and streamlined reporting.
 It serves a broad American audience by providing accessible coverage of news, sports, and lifestyle topics designed for easy digestion by busy, mobile readers.

-Distinctive on this page: The use of a large, high-contrast infographic as the central visual element rather than a photograph.
+Distinctive on this page: The use of a large, scenic travel-style photograph to anchor a story about disaster recovery.

 READ THE FULL DAILY EDITORIAL REVIEW →